 “Investing should be more like watching paint dry, or watching grass grow.
 If you want excitement, take $800 and go to Las Vegas.”
 Paul Samuelson.

-MASTER MONEY AND INVESTING LESSON #3: Learn, learn, grow and try more.
+MASTER MONEY AND INVESTING LESSON #3: How to invest without a financial adviser on your own.
+Learn, learn, grow and try more.

 Once the helpless state of inexperience is in your rear view mirror, you are on your way to being an experienced investor.
 Now you can learn how to grow and become great at money and investing.